OPTIC: A trial built with an optimized dosing strategy to manage tolerability without compromising efficacy1

 OPTIC TRIAL DESIGN

 OPTIC is an open-label, multicenter, randomized study that employs a dose-reduction strategy aiming to maximize the benefit of ICLUSIG while helping to mitigate risk in patients with CP-CML who are resistant to at least 2 prior TKIs or have the T315I mutation.
-The primary endpoint for OPTIC is ≤1% BCR::ABL1IS at 12 months.1

 OPTIC Trial design.
-Patients with CP-CML started off at 45 mg, 30 mg, or 15 mg, and doses and were monitored over a 24 month period.
+Patients with CP-CML started off at 45 mg, 30 mg, or 15 mg, and doses and were monitored over a 24-month period.

 The 5-year data provide an update on the long-term efficacy and safety profile of ICLUSIG in this setting and aim to provide more robust data on the best approaches for managing these patients over an extended period of time.

-aResistance in CP-CML while on a prior TKI therapy was defined as failure to achieve either a CHR (by 3 months), a minor cytogenetic response (by 6 months), or a major cytogenetic response (by 12 months), or development of a new BCR::ABL1 kinase domain mutation or new clonal evolution.
+aResistance in CP-CML while on a prior TKI therapy was defined as failure to achieve either a CHR (by 3 months), a minor cytogenic response (by 6 months), a major cytogenic response (by 12 months), or development of a new BCR::ABL1IS kinase domain mutation or new clonal evolution.

 PATIENT CHARACTERISTICS REVEAL HIGH TKI RESISTANCE AND MUTATIONS